-As charity shops slowly reopen, you may notice that collections from local textile bring banks will gradually re-start.
-Additionally, it might be possible to donate and dispose of unwanted clothes via some HWRC’s or some local council kerbside textile recycling collections.
+As charity shops slowly reopen, it also might be possible to donate and dispose of unwanted clothes via some HWRC’s or some local council kerbside textile recycling collections.
 We encourage you to always check your local council website to find out whether these options are currently available to you.

 Whichever way you choose to re-use or recycle your unwanted clothing, the most important thing to remember is to check whether that option is accepting donations.

 The situation is still challenging, however all of us can do our part to help such as: